 Out of 258 graduates of the prehospital training, 40 were interviewed as a part of this impact assessment.
-The sample was largely affected by the beneficiaries difficult availability: 62% of them were impossible to reach.
-31% did not pick up the phone (despite being called 3 times per day over three days).
-Phone numbers of the same share were no longer functional.
-1% declined participation explaining their decision with lack of time.
+The sample was largely affected by the beneficiaries' lack of availability.
+62% of them were impossible to reach and 31% did not pick up the phone (despite being called 3 times per day over three days).
+Phone numbers of the same share were no longer functional and 1% declined participation explaining their decision was due to a lack of time.
 The interviewed participants constituted 16% of all beneficiaries.
 They were interviewed upon appointment as their daily schedules were typically busy.

-38% of respondents declared they worked in Addis Abeba, and the rest indicated various locations outside of the capital city.
-Men dominated in the research sample accounting for its two fifths.
+38% of respondents declared they worked in Addis Ababa, and the rest indicated various locations outside of the capital city.
+Men dominated the research sample accounting for two fifths.
 Nearly two thirds of respondents (63%) were employed as nurses, 15% were emergency medical technicians, 10% emergency physicians and 13% worked as health officers.
-All, apart from the health officers, worked in emergency contexts.
-The high proportion of nurses in the sample stems from the fact that in some of the hospitals, persons employed as nurses practically undertake responsibilities of EMT.
+All, apart from the health officers, worked in emergency services.
+The high proportion of nurses in the sample stems from the fact that in some of the hospitals, persons employed as nurses practically undertake the responsibilities of EMT.
 16 out of 24 nurses in the research sample (64%) were men.